eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Provider, during the lifetime of a Wallet Unit, ensures that the Wallet Unit is always in possession of one or more valid Wallet Unit Attestations (WUAs).
-Either before or after requesting one or more PIDs or attestations from a Wallet Unit, a Relying Party Instance:
+Either before or after requesting one or more PIDs or attestations from a Wallet Unit, a Relying Party Instance can:

-- requests a WUA from the Wallet Unit.
+- request a WUA from the Wallet Unit.
-- verifies the signature over the WUA using the Wallet Provider trust anchor obtained from the Wallet Provider Trusted List.
+- verify the signature over the WUA using the Wallet Provider trust anchor obtained from the Wallet Provider Trusted List.
-- verifies that the Wallet Unit is in possession of the private key belonging to the public key in the WUA.
+- verify that the Wallet Unit is in possession of the private key belonging to the public key in the WUA.
 This proves that the Wallet Unit is authentic and is provided by the trusted Wallet Provider.

+Note that requesting and verifying the WUA is not mandatory.

 ##### 6.6.3.12 Relying Party verifies that WUA is not revoked

 [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked)
-explained how a PID Provider or an Attestation Provider can verify that a Wallet Unit is not revoked.
-The same mechanism is used by Relying Party Instances as well.
+explained how a PID Provider or an Attestation Provider can verify that a WUA (and thus the Wallet Unit) is not revoked.
+The same mechanism can be used by Relying Party Instances as well.

 ##### 6.6.3.13 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data